i05nagai/memorandum/language/english_speaking.md

     * the nurse told me that Eddie is showing the early signs of Alzheimer's disease.
     * It affects his memory and sometimes he doesn't know where he is or what he's doing
     * If he has Alzheimer's, he's goona get worse
+* leptospirosis
+    * they transmit leptospirosis
+* hantavirus
+    * they transmit hantavirus
+    * infection with hantavirus can progress to Hantavirus Pulmonary Syndrome, which can be fatal

 ## computer
 * The arrangement of the gates is given as an array A consisting of N integers, whose elements specify the positions of the gates